Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 - In order to analyze a custom model with `FormRecognizerClient` the `begin_recognize_custom_models` and its corresponding URL methods are used.
 - The `include_field_elements` kwarg does not exist with the `DocumentAnalysisClient`, text details are automatically included with service version `2021-09-30-preview`.

-Analyze custom document in `3.1.x`:
+Analyze custom document with `3.1.x`:
 ```python
 with open(path_to_sample_forms, "rb") as f:
     poller = form_recognizer_client.begin_recognize_custom_forms(